oddstream/gosol/README.md

 It's tested on Linux, Windows and in a web browser.
 You should be able to run it on Linux or Windows by cloning this repo and then `go run .` in the cloned directory.
 There is a live playable WASM version [here](https://oddstream.games/gosol/gosol.html) (sorry about the large initial download).

+It's created because I *have* to write software, and for my own personal enjoyment.
+It's definitely not for profit and will never contain ads.

 ## Variants

 It currently knows how to play: